 Making XO sauce is time-intensive, too.
 The dried scallops and prawns must be rehydrated by soaking overnight, and the chopping of chilli, garlic, onion and the abovementioned ingredients calls for a relatively dexterous hand.

 While some cooks may wish to speed up the pulverising process by using a food processor, China Doll head chef Frank Shek says a simple knife is always best.

-“What you want in a good XO is texture and mouthfeel and mouth bite,” he tells us.
+“What you want in a good XO, is texture and mouthfeel and mouth bite,” he tells us.
 “So if everything’s mashed to a generic pulp, it’s very hard to discern all the star ingredients.
 We keep ours quite chunky here.”

 Chilli is another star of XO, although the sauce is not supposed to be unbearably spicy.
 Rather, the dried and fresh chillies should add a smokiness and zing, elevating the other ingredients, rather than overpowering them.

 “XO is primarily supposed to be aromatic, rather than in-your-face hot,” Frank says.
-“Chillies are used there for flavour rather than actual heat.”
+“Chillies are used for flavour rather than actual heat.”

 The good news for those who make XO from scratch is that a little will go a long way.
 Tossed with noodles or served atop rice and egg, a dollop of this umami-laden sauce can dress anything up.
 Similarly, XO works a treat with seafood and meat.
 Try tossing it through mussels or clams, or mixed into a beef braise.